Need to know

-CHOICE tip: If you're upgrading your cover, a 12-month waiting period applies for conditions you weren't covered for on your old policy.
+- If you're upgrading your cover, a 12-month waiting period applies for conditions you weren't covered for on your old policy.
 So if you require surgery, make sure it's scheduled for after you've served the waiting period.

 A few health funds offer Silver Plus policies without pregnancy, but before taking one out, make sure:

 - it's actually cheaper than the cheapest Gold policies

 - there aren't other restrictions on things you do need – for example, many Silver Plus policies don't cover hip and knee replacements or rehabilitation in private hospital.

 Should you take advantage of a higher excess to reduce your premiums?